MsMauraJones/MySQL_Cheat_Sheet/README.md

 ### 2.2: Primary Key

 A primary key is a column (or columns) that can uniquely identify each row in a table.
 By definition, each value must be unique in the column and cannot contain NULL.
+It should also remain the same, instead of changing regularly (like an address)

 Example: Parent Table
   ```